status-im/nimbus-eth2/docs/src/faq.md

 A complete introduction about the beacon chain can be found in the [Ethereum 2.0 blog series](https://our.status.im/two-point-oh-the-beacon-chain/).

 In short, the beacon chain is a **new type of blockchain** to help the Ethereum blockchain to smoothly transfer its consensus algorithm from PoW (Proof of Work) to PoS (Proof of Stake), aka Ethereum 2.0.
-You can also see it as a hybrid PoS + PoW solution.
+You can also see it as a PoS + PoW solution.

 ## 2. Differences Between Beacon Chain and Ethereum 1.0

 In traditional PoW, those that propose new blocks are called **_miners_**, whereas in PoS, they are called **_validators_**.
-In essence, _miners_ rely on actual hardware (such as some specifically manufactured mining machines), while _validators_ rely on just software.
+In essence, _miners_ rely on actual hardware (such as some specifically manufactured mining machines), while _validators_ rely on just software and a good network connection.

 ## 3. What it is Like to Be a Validator?